tolitius/yurt/README.md

 dev=>
 ```

-notice it was built with a `build-only` function that takes a blueprint and components
+notice it was built with a `:only` option of the `build` function which specifies which components
-that this Yurt should be built from.
+this Yurt should be built from.
 In this case `#{"neo.conf/config" "neo.app/nrepl"}`.

 Here is what the built Yurt looks like: